AIwarenessStarted in August 2021

 - functional design of how the tool can be implemented at De Volksbank

-In the last months of the Pilot phase we will develop a Minimum Viable Product in which we combine the outcomes of the above three activities.
+In the extended Pilot phase we will develop a Minimum Viable Product in which we combine the outcomes of the above three activities.

 This project is part of the trend